Richamarc/mysql-upgrade/README.md

-# Instant Slack App
+# Instant MySQL 5.7 Server

 ## Description

-This project is designed to automatically create a running instance of a slack app using Flask, Terraform, Ansible, and GCP.
+This project is designed to automatically create a running instance of MySQL 5.7 to test running ansible upgrade scripts on it.

 ## Tech Requirements - Set-Up Instructions